marph91/jimmy/docs/formats/cherrytree.md

-This page describes how to convert notes from CherryTree to Markdown.
+# Convert from CherryTree to Markdown

 ## General Information